Bowderbeck

 Things to do

 Even if you're not keen on climbing mountains, there is so much to do in the local area.
-We keep a selection of leaf
+We keep a selection of walking guides, maps and leaflets about the local area.

 Eating Out

-The Bridge has a walkers bar offering bar meals, local specialities and real ale and a more formal restaurant.
+The Bridge has a walkers bar and outside area offering bar meals, local specialities and real ale and a more formal restaurant.
 5-10 minutes walk.

 Croft House Farm Cafe